hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 #### Future tense

-The future is typically formed using the auxiliary "fog" with the infinitive:
+The future is typically formed using the auxiliary “fog” with the infinitive:

 - olvasni fogok (I will read)
 - olvasni fogsz (you will read)